Academic Testing Center

 American College Testing offers the ACT test several times during the academic year.
 The ACT exam is administered at Nicholls on the following dates:

 Registration for the ACT test is done online.
 The site also provides information on test preparation.
-Typically, the test is given in Powell Hall (campus map).
-Parking is available on Acadia Drive near the building and in several parking lots across campus.
+Typically, the test is given in Peltier Hall (campus map).
+Parking is available on Madewood Drive near the building and in several parking lots across campus.
 Arrival, identification, and seating of examinees begins at 7:45 a.m.

 Students should bring the following on test day: